min44/Hegechat/README.md

 # Hegechat
-Pen trial web application based on the Sutil project.
+The pen trial web application based on the Sutil project.

 To get started: